linux-chenxing/linux-chenxing.org/ip/bach.md

 - sr0 sel - src1 sel seems to control the clock for the DMA reader
 - dma test ctrl 5 - setting the sinewave gen enables cuts the playing audio but nothing audible comes out.
+  - On the miyoo mini setting the sinewave gen register while the music is playing doesn't stop the music.
+Maybe it doesn't actually work?

 ## bank 2